argonautproject/us-core-patient-data-feed/spec.md

      * Any throttling or batching mechanisms used to manage notification frequency
      * The expected latency between a resource change and the corresponding notification
      * Any limitations or edge cases that clients should be aware of
-   - Criteria for firing the `update` trigger, including examples of changes that would and would not result in a notification
+   - Criteria for firing the `patient-feed-event` trigger, including examples of changes that would and would not result in a notification
-2. Clients SHALL review server documentation to understand the circumstances under which `update` notifications are triggered, as these may correspond to a subset of changes to data as visible over the FHIR REST API.
+2. Clients SHALL review server documentation to understand the circumstances under which `patient-feed-event` notifications are triggered, as these may correspond to a subset of changes to data as visible over the FHIR REST API.
 3. Servers SHOULD provide clear error messages in `OperationOutcome.issue.details` when rejecting subscription requests due to unsupported features.

 ## 7. Additional Considerations